 Preserving America's Battlefields Act

-The Department recognizes the need to proactively preserve and protect nationally significant battlefields of the American Revolution, War of 1812, and Civil War.
-The National Park Service successfully achieves these goals through the American Battlefield Protection Program, which S. 225 would expand.
+The Department does not support enacting S. 3505.
+The Department recognizes the need to proactively preserve and protect nationally significant battlefields of the American Revolution, War of 1812, and Civil War and successfully achieves these goals through the American Battlefield Protection Program.
+The authorization of additional appropriations is not needed at this time.

-S. 225 would authorize appropriations of $20,000,000 to the Secretary for each fiscal year through 2028 to provide funding to State and local governments to acquire interests in eligible sites for their preservation and protection.
+S. 3505 would authorize appropriations of $20,000,000 to the Secretary for each fiscal year through 2028 to provide funding to State and local governments to acquire interests in eligible sites for their preservation and protection.
 The legislation would allow the use of up to ten percent of the annual appropriation for projects other than land acquisition.
-These projects include up to $1,000,000 awarded through a competitive grant process to non-profit organizations for programs and projects that improve battlefield interpretive and educational assets and technologies, and up to $1,000,000 awarded through a competitive grant process to non-profit organizations for the restoration of land preserved through the Battlefield Land Acquisition Program to its historic appearance.
-The Department supports these additional uses of the acquisition program funds, but recommends amending S. 225 to ensure that any restoration is performed in accordance with the Secretary of the Interior’s standards for historic preservation.
+These projects include up to $1,000,000 awarded through a competitive grant process to non-profit organizations for programs and projects that improve battlefield interpretive and educational assets and technologies and up to $1,000,000 awarded through a competitive grant process to non-profit organizations for the restoration of land preserved through the Battlefield Land Acquisition Program to its historic appearance.

 The American Battlefield Protection Program (ABPP) was authorized by Congress in 1996 and directed the Secretary to encourage, support, assist, recognize, and work in partnership with citizens, Federal, State, local, and tribal governments, other public entities, educational institutions, and private nonprofit organizations in identifying, researching, evaluating, interpreting, and protecting historic battlefields.
 The law authorized annual appropriations of $3,000,000 to carry out this purpose as part of the national historic preservation program through a variety of financial assistance mechanisms.